-The Slack platform lets you extend, expand, and automate your workspaces.
-Cultivate conversation, inspire action, and integrate services by building apps or workflows.
+The Slack platform allows you to extend and automate your workspaces to cultivate conversation, inspire action, and synergize services.

 The workspace is your sandbox, and this guide will show you some of the toys.